xemwebe/finql/README.md

 Alternatively, you could follow the instructions on https://docs.rs/sqlx/0.5.1/sqlx/macro.query.html#offline-mode-requires-the-offline-feature.
 This requires some preparation, but without the necessity to have a live database connection.
+Try this approach also if you want to compile more than one database adapter (e.g. finql-sqlite and finql-postgres).